 What to Expect at Your Provider's Office

 Shock is an emergency and requires immediate conventional treatment.
 Your health care provider will diagnose shock based on your symptoms and any information about underlying disease or recent injury.
-Your health care provider will check blood pressure, assess mental status (memory, orientation, and alertness), measure urine output, and order blood tests to check heart, lung, and kidney function, and search for evidence of sepsis (blood infection).
-You may also undergo imaging and other procedures -- such as x-ray, electrocardiography (ECG), echocardiography, and ultrasonography -- to check the heart.
+Your provider will check blood pressure, assess mental status (memory, orientation, and alertness), measure urine output, and order blood tests to check heart, lung, and kidney function, and search for evidence of sepsis (blood infection).
+You may also undergo imaging tests and other procedures, such as x-ray, electrocardiography (ECG), echocardiography, and ultrasonography, to check the heart.

 If you have heart disease or another condition that makes you susceptible to shock, you should seek treatment for that condition.
 If you have severe allergies, avoid substances that may trigger anaphylactic shock and carry self-injectable epinephrine to treat anaphylaxis.